 Going Rogue with an Off Grid Tiny House

-It’s difficult to get an accurate number of people in the United States who are living off the grid, but in 2006, Home Power magazine estimated that more than 180,000 homes were supplying their own power with significant growth each year.
+It’s somewhat difficult to get an accurate number of people in the United States who are living off the grid, but in 2006, Home Power magazine estimated that more than 180,000 homes were supplying their own power with significant growth each year.
 An additional 27,000 homes were using solar and wind energy to offset their grid-connected life as well.

 Introduction to Off Grid Living

 To prepare yourself to live off the grid, we highly suggest you take classes and read books about farming, homesteading, and other skills you’ll need to achieve this dream.
-We also suggest keeping an eye out for real estate or an off the grid community that suits your purposes, and think about the kind of home and lifestyle you want before making this big decision.
+We also suggest keeping an eye out for real estate or an off-the-grid community that suits your purposes and think about the kind of home and lifestyle you want before making this big decision.

 Buying an Off Grid Tiny House